PenguinMaster1624/Pybot/README.md

-# Python Bot 3.0
+# Pybot

-## A basic bot with some commands coming from other, more sophisticated bots while also having some unique commands
+## A basic Discord Bot with some commands coming from other, more sophisticated bots while also having some unique commands

 ### The prefix for the bot is "Pybot.", and be sure to include the period
 #### All but the first command are now Slash Commands, and therefore the first command is the only one that uses the prefix stated above